Doubleday (publisher): 19th century

+20th century

 The partnership ended in 1900.
 McClure and John Sanborn Phillips, the co-founder of his magazine, formed McClure, Phillips and Company.
 Doubleday and Walter Hines Page formed Doubleday, Page & Company.

-The racist but bestselling novels of Thomas Dixon Jr. (The Leopard's Spots, 1902; The Clansman, 1905) "changed a struggling publishing venture into the empire that Doubleday was to become".
+The bestselling novels of Thomas Dixon Jr., including The Leopard's Spots, 1902 and The Clansman, 1905, "changed a struggling publishing venture into the empire that Doubleday was to become".
 At the same time, Doubleday helped Dixon launch his writing career.
-Page and Dixon were both from North Carolina and had known each other in Raleigh.
+Page and Dixon were both from North Carolina and had known each other in Raleigh, North Carolina.

-In 1910, Doubleday, Page & Co. moved its operations, which included a train station, to Garden City.
+In 1910, Doubleday, Page & Co. moved its operations, which included a train station, to Garden City, New York, on Long Island.
 The company purchased much of the land on the east side of Franklin Avenue, and estate homes were built for many of its executives on Fourth Street.
 Co-founder and Garden City resident Walter Hines Page was named Ambassador to Great Britain in 1916.
-In 1922 the company founded its juvenile department, the second in the nation, with May Massee as head.
+In 1922, the company founded its juvenile department, the second in the nation, with May Massee as head.
 The founder's son Nelson Doubleday joined the firm in the same year.

 In 1927, Doubleday, Page merged with the George H. Doran Company, creating Doubleday, Doran, then the largest publishing business in the English-speaking world.
 Doubleday Canada Limited launches in the thirties.
 In 1944, Doubleday, Doran acquired the Philadelphia medical publisher Blakiston.

 In 1946, the company became Doubleday and Company.
 Nelson Doubleday resigned as president, but continued as chairman of the board until his death on January 11, 1949.
 Douglas Black took over as president from 1946 to 1963.
 His tenure attracted numerous public figures to the publishing company, including Dwight D. Eisenhower, Harry S. Truman, Douglas MacArthur, Robert Taft, and André Malraux.
 He was a strong opponent of censorship and felt that it was his responsibility to the American public to publish controversial titles.
-Black also expanded Doubleday's publishing program by opening two new printing plants; creating a new line of quality paperbacks, under the imprint Anchor Books; attracting new book clubs to its book club division; opening 30 new retail stores in 25 cities; and opening new editorial offices in San Francisco, London, and Paris.
+Black also expanded Doubleday's publishing program by opening two new printing plants; creating a new line of quality paperbacks, under the imprint Anchor Books; founding mail-order subscription book clubs in its book club division; opening 30 new retail stores in 25 cities; and opening new editorial offices in San Francisco, London, and Paris.

-By 1947, Doubleday was the largest publisher in the US, with annual sales of over 30 million books.
+By 1947, Doubleday was the largest publisher in the United States, with annual sales of more than 30 million books.
 In 1954, Doubleday sold Blakiston to McGraw-Hill.

 Doubleday's son-in-law John Sargent was president and CEO from 1963 to 1978.
 In 1964, Doubleday acquired the educational publisher Laidlaw.

-In 1967 the company purchased the Dallas-based Trigg-Vaughn group of radio and TV stations to create Doubleday Broadcasting.
+In 1967, the company purchased the Dallas-based Trigg-Vaughn group of radio and TV stations to create Doubleday Broadcasting.
 After expanding during the 1970s and 1980s, Doubleday sold the broadcasting division in 1986.